• Skip to primary navigation

 When they’re making dressy shoes, they use box calf from France’s Tannerie du Puy, which is universally considered among the best sources of the world’s dressiest leather.
 Tannerie d’Annonay is another French producer that’s about as well known, and they’re both owned by the same company (Hermes).

-(OK, I’d be remiss if I didn’t mention that Germany’s Weinheimer might be the world’s best when it comes to black box calf, which they use at Carmina and Bridlen.)
+(OK, I’d be remiss if I didn’t mention that Germany’s Weinheimer tannery might be the world’s best when it comes to black box calf, which is what’s used at Carmina and Bridlen.)

 Meanwhile, it’s a big deal that the suede on most of the Nova loafers comes from Charles F Stead, universally considered the best suede producer on Earth.
 That’s why I visited them; seriously, they’re undisputed.